commercetools/merchant-center-application-kit/packages/permissions/README.md

   be allowed to render
 - `demandedAtionRights`: (_optional_) an array of action rights (mentioned above)
 - `demandedDataFences`: (_optional_) an array of `DataFence` (mentioned above)
-- `selectDataFenceDataByType`: (_optional_ unless `dataFences` is specified) the function is called on each specified `dataFence` and should return the mapped value specific to the data fence.
+- `selectDataFenceData`: (_optional_ unless `dataFences` is specified) the function is called on each specified `dataFence` and should return the mapped value specific to the data fence.
 The function usually contains a switch-case logic based on the data fence `type`, with the return value based on the `props`.
 For example, with `type: 'order'`, the return value would be something like `ownProps.order.storeRef.key`.
 - `shouldMatchSomePermissions`: (_optional_) determines if _some_ or _every_ requested permission should match (default `false`)

 ### Example